 Who can make the best use of freeze-dried food?

 Countless backpackers nowadays prefer freeze-dried meals because they are lightweight meals.
 Most of their food containers range from 500-900 calories and weigh about 5-7 ounces.
 It is shelf-stable and light to carry.
 It provides a balanced meal compared to most hiker meal options.
-Freeze dried foods can add a lot of value, comfort, and pleasure.
+Freeze-dried foods can add a lot of value, comfort, and pleasure.
 Just because you are tired from hiking it doesn’t mean you have to sacrifice the flavor of your meal.
 Hiking demands a lot of stamina.
-The best freeze-dried meal options will help you regain strength and proceed your trek.
-Home freeze dried is not only more reliable than store purchased camping food but more affordable as well.
+The best freeze-dried meal options will help you regain strength and proceed with your trek.
+Home freeze-dried is not only more reliable than store purchased camping food but more affordable as well.

 Disasters can come in many forms like tornadoes, forest wildfires, quakes, hurricanes, snowstorms, and epidemics.
 These may leave you with no access to a food source and seldom for a limited amount of time.
 Almost any food you can think of can be freeze-dried.
 Emergency preparedness is becoming more and more critical.
 Having an equipped emergency kit with survival and emergency meals are necessary.